mariocki/KDF9/README.md

 Enable [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

-Choose a distribution of your choice and follow the instructions for Linux abovegiven above.
+Choose a distribution of your choice and follow the instructions for Linux given above.

 I also *highly* recommend you install Microsoft's new [Windows Terminal](https://github.com/microsoft/terminal)

 ### ToDo
 - [ ] Improve the Makefile to install the executables and shell scripts into `/usr/local/bin` and data files to `/usr/local/lib/KDF9`.
 This may require code changes to the ADA though :(
+- [ ] Create a Docker container?